spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 If a spot runs on a non-preferred instance and a preferred instance becomes available, the instance will be replaced.

-Use the `RevertToPreferred` attribute to set this behavior so that Ocean will always run your workloads on your most preferred instance type.
+Use the `revertToPreferred` attribute to set this behavior so that Ocean will always run your workloads on your most preferred instance type.
 The scanning process runs on an hourly basis.

 If a replacement cannot be made due to annotations, restricted down, labels, or PDBs, the process is automatically canceled and appears in the logs as follows:

 `"{instance <instanceId> cannot be replaced due to pdb requirements of pod: {podName}"`

-You can configure `RevertToPreferred` at cluster and virtual node group levels.
+You can configure `revertToPreferred` at cluster and virtual node group levels.

 For clusters, under `cluster.strategy`:

 * [Create Cluster](https://docs.spot.io/api/#tag/Ocean-GKE/operation/OceanGKEClusterCreate)
 * [Update Cluster](https://docs.spot.io/api/#tag/Ocean-GKE/operation/OceanGKEClusterUpdate)

-For virtual node groups under `launchSpec.strategy`:
+For virtual node groups, under `launchSpec.strategy`:

 * [Create VNG](https://docs.spot.io/api/#tag/Ocean-GKE/operation/OceanGKELaunchSpecCreate)
 * [Update VNG](https://docs.spot.io/api/#tag/Ocean-GKE/operation/OceanGKELaunchSpecUpdate)